heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

- ʕ. *A pauper's bowl of bloodlight; and this was the portion of all my labour.*
+ ʕ. *A pauper's bowl of bloodlight on some distal vein; and this was the portion of all my labour.*

 <p align="center">
   ⁂